23

 • 1

 Totally agree.
 I know in Spain they use ordenador.
 In Mexico we say computadora more often, but we do understand ordenador, though it sounds a bit too proper.
-Feb 11, 2014 at 23:53
+Commented Feb 11, 2014 at 23:53

 5